Rashid Khan

-Rashid Khan Arman (راشد خان ارمان; born 20 September 1998) is an Afghan international cricketer and captain of the Afghanistan national team in T20I format.
-In franchise leagues, he plays for Gujarat Titans in the Indian Premier League (IPL), Adelaide Strikers in Australia's Big Bash League (BBL), Lahore Qalandars in the Pakistan Super League (PSL), and Band-e-Amir Dragons in Afghanistan's Shpageeza Cricket League.
-He bowls right-arm leg spin and bats right-handed.
+Rashid Khan Arman (راشد خان ارمان; born 20 September 1998) is an Afghan international cricketer and captain of the Afghanistan national team in the T20I format.
+In franchise leagues, he plays for Gujarat Titans in the Indian Premier League (IPL), Adelaide Strikers in Australia's Big Bash League (BBL), Lahore Qalandars in the Pakistan Super League (PSL), Band-e-Amir Dragons in Afghanistan's Shpageeza Cricket League and MI New York in Major League Cricket (MLC).
+He bowls right-arm leg spin and is an aggressive right-handed batsman.

-He was one of the eleven cricketers to play in Afghanistan's first ever Test match, against India, in June 2018.
+He was one of the eleven cricketers to play in Afghanistan's first Test match, against India, in June 2018.
 He returned the most expensive bowling figures by a debutant in a nation's maiden Test match.
 In September 2019, he led the team in the one-off Test against Bangladesh, and at the age of 20 years and 350 days, became the youngest cricketer to captain a Test match side.

 In June 2017, he took the best bowling figures for an associate nation in a One Day International (ODI) match.
 In February 2018, he became the youngest player to top the ICC Player Rankings for bowlers in ODIs.
 Later the same month, he also topped the ICC Player Rankings for bowlers in T20Is.
 In September 2018, he became the number one player in the ICC's all-rounder rankings, following his performance at the 2018 Asia Cup.